safespring/docs/content/compute/image.md

 should now be visible in the list.
 Click the "Launch" button to the right of the uploaded image and fill in instance information as usual.

+## Changing disk type on an image

+If your disk image comes from an existing installation of another virtualization kit, the OS on the inside might have a limited amount of drivers and specifically might be lacking the virtio drivers which are generally considered the most performing ones.

+Booting without correct drivers will mostly end up in some kind of recovery mode in early boot at best, so changing the disk-type of an image is sometimes vital during import.

+You will need the image ID, either by looking at the web portal or running ``glance image-list``.
+Then change the bus type to something you expect will work.

+IDE would be the safest for older OSes, but least performant since IDE never can have multiple I/Os in flight so a guest using IDE will never issue them in parallel even if our underlying storage would handle it.
+The other alternatives include "scsi", "usb" and the default "virtio".

+    glance image-update \
+        --property hw_disk_bus=ide \
+        abcd-defg-12345678-901234-abcd

+Migrations could be made with a changed bus type on an imported disk image from another system, then from within the instance you update and/or install virtio drivers and shutdown the instance, then make a new image from the virtio-capable volume and then start a normal virtio-only instance using the second image and lastly delete the first instance.

+This can also be used to change the network card type, using the property ``hw_vif_model``.
+Default is "virtio" but the list also has "e1000", "ne2k_pci", "pcnet", "rtl8139" where e1000 emulates an Intel Pro gigabit ethernet card, and the others are different versions of old chipsets almost never used nowadays.
+This is rarely needed.